 The Radium Girls by Kate Moore

 This choice, however, was not spectacularly difficult.
-If it were any other book, perhaps The Rise and Fall of D.O.D.O. would have won, as I adored that book.
+If it didn’t have to complete with The Radium Girls, perhaps The Rise and Fall of D.O.D.O. would have won, as I adored that book.

 This book is wonderful.
 It’s informal and accessible, but so hard-hitting that I couldn’t get it out of my head for months afterwards.
 I actually sobbed whilst reading this book.
 I’m not talking about a solitary tear wending its way down my cheek – I full on bawled.